spacebabies/website/content/portfolio/https-for-the-masses/index.md

 local development server](https://www.spacebabies.nl/portfolio/https-for-development-custom-certificate-authority/)?
 Well, it just got easier.
 <!--more-->

 Here is the full recipe, from raw ingredients to delicious baked https.
+Ready for the masses.

 ## 1: Download mkcert